I’ve been working in the VFX industry professionally since early 2008, and before that as a hobby since the early 2000s.

-Even though I had always be fascinated by digital arts and computer generated images, only recently did I discover that my passion was anchored much deeper.
+Even though I had always be fascinated by digital arts and computer generated images, only recently did I discover that my passion was not only fueled by the art, but also the science behind it.

 Past the amazement of bringing dreams and ideas to the screen, I found myself craving for a more extensive knowledge and understanding of the process.